 Another traditional textbook method of measuring a powder’s bulk resistance to the initiation of flow is the Powder Vertical Shear Rig.
 This also helps to imitate the consolidation that occurs under the powder’s own weight when the outlet is shut and the feeder is switched off.
 It is when the outlet is opened and the feeder started again that the blockages can build up.

 The likelihood of a blockage forming depends on both the properties of the powder and the conditions surrounding it (humidity, temperature, stress state, hopper geometry).
-The vertical shear test provides a method to test the commencement of flow of a powder from a packed state, imitating a filled hopper.
+The vertical shear test provides a method to test the commencement of the flow of a powder from a packed state, imitating a filled hopper.
 This test can also help to determine the correct hopper outlet size for reliable flow.

 During the test, a known mass of powder is transferred to the main body of the rig and compressed to a known force to create a uniform cake of powder.
 A trapdoor below the powder cake is released, exposing a circular surface of the cake.
 A probe slightly smaller than the hole then pushes a plug of the powder cake through the bottom of the rig.
 The powder is put into an almost perfect shear state (where the force is parallel with the powder movement).